 Complete the required information in items 1a-d for each benefit option in the plan for which you are requesting reimbursement under the program.

-Item 1b: Unique Benefit Option Identifier is required to uniquely identify each benefit option under the plan.
+Item 1b: Unique Benefit Option Identifier uniquely identifies each benefit option under the plan.
 If a Group Number uniquely identifies each option under the plan, then that number may be used.
-If a Group Number does not uniquely identify each benefit option, then the Plan Sponsor must assign an identifier to each option.
+If a Group Number does not uniquely identify each benefit option, then the Plan Sponsor should assign an identifier to each option.
 Plan Sponsors may use existing internal identifiers, or can develop one specifically for purposes of completing the ERRP application.

-Item 1d: Specify the name of the insurer, TPA, or other entity that is administering the benefit option.
+Item 1d: Specify the name of the insurer, third-party administrator, or other entity that is administering the benefit option.

-If you need to add benefit options, follow the instructions in the online application, or attach additional pages to your paper application.
+If the plan has more than one benefit option for which the sponsor intends to seek program reimbursement, please indicate the information in Items 1a-d for each such benefit option, with each benefit option listed in a separate copy of the attachment that appears at the end of this application.

 C. Programs and Procedures for Chronic and High-Cost Conditions

-In completing this item, please be aware that the ERRP regulation defines “chronic and high-cost condition” as a condition for which $15,000 or more in health benefit claims are likely to be incurred during a plan year by one plan participant.
+In completing this item, please follow the instructions in the application.
+Please be aware that the ERRP regulation defines “chronic and high-cost condition” as a condition for which $15,000 or more in health benefit claims are likely to be incurred during a plan year by one plan participant.
 (See the ERRP regulation at 45 C.F.R. §149.2).
+Therefore, you should make clear in your summary that the conditions for which you have programs and procedures in place, have resulted in $15,000 or more in health benefit claims, or likely would result in such amount of claims, absent the programs and procedures, for one plan participant, during a plan year.

 D. Estimated Amount of Early Retiree Reinsurance Program Proceeds